Topics Report on BioJapan 2023

 Biopharmaceutical Committee Seminar

-Organizer's seminar Organizer's seminar *1
+Organizer's seminar Organizer's Seminar *1

 At the beginning of the session, Dr. Uchida introduced the over view of the session and stated that while new modalities such as next-generation biopharmaceuticals and mRNA vaccines are being developed, it is necessary to strengthen the production system by establishing manufacturing sites, securing personnel, improving process efficiency, and reducing risks.
 While a major investment promotion through the dual-use manufacturing base development project has been decided, it was indicated that in addition to the GMP manufacturing personnel required for facility operation, there are issues in training and securing CMC (Chemistry, Manufacturing and Control) development personnel.
 The purpose of this session was to discuss the future direction of biotech human resource development and recruitment.

 Mr. Takuro Hori, Assistant Director of Biochemical Industry Division (Biotechnology Division), Commerce and Service Group, Ministry of Economy, Trade and Industry (METI), gave a presentation on "Direction of Human Resource Development for Biopharmaceutical Manufacturing in Japan" and explained that the government has projects totaling 1.1 trillion yen not only for AI and semiconductors but also for biotechnology and that one of them, the dual-use program, is being implemented in the biotechnology industry.
 The government has a 1.1 trillion yen project for biotechnology as well as AI and semiconductors, and the institutions selected for the dual-use project will manufacture biopharmaceuticals during normal times and vaccines in case of emergency.
 For example, it takes one year for a manufacturing operator, three years for a manufacturing process manager, and 10 years for a manufacturing manager.
-He mentioned that not only the training program at the Biologics Research and Training Center (BCRET) and the GMP education and training course at the Tokyo University of Science, but also the use of facilities of pharmaceutical companies for training should be considered.
+He mentioned that not only the training program at the Biologics Center for Research and Training (BCRET) and the GMP education and training course at Tokyo University of Science, but also the use of facilities of pharmaceutical companies for training is under consideration.
 He touched on the point of using the facilities of pharmaceutical companies, etc. for training.
 In closing, he said, "The dual-use project can produce a box, but securing the human resources necessary for manufacturing will come later.
 We would like to analyze why we cannot do so and discuss the necessary measures, including the identification of needs such as the need for tens of thousands of workers over a number of years, as in the case of semiconductors," he summarized.

 Next, Hisatoshi Ito, General Manager of the First Department, Biotechnology Business Division of Fujifilm and Fujifilm Toyama Chemical, spoke on "Biopharmaceutical Manufacturing Human Resource Development: Fujifilm Toyama Chemical's Approach".
 The presence of biopharmaceuticals is increasing, and the contract drug development and manufacturing organization (CDMO) market is expanding accordingly.
 He also introduced the plan to import from FDB (FUJIFILM Diosynth Biotechnologies) to Toyama and install a classroom-centered facility (including a laboratory and GMP in the future) since there is no training box at present.
 Finally, he stated that the issue of human resource development can be coordinated by each company and organization.